harryhanYuhao/guide_for_self_studying_programming/src/introduction/set_up_computer.md

 Computer hardware can be divided into two groups: peripheral hardware and core hardware.
 Peripheral hardware includes the screen, keyboard, mouse, speaker, trackpad, etc.
 A computer can function properly without peripheral hardwares.
 Yes, without a screen or keyboard, you may not interact with the computer, but the computer can still run perfectly.
 In comparison, a computer will not function without core hardware, which includes the CPU, GPU, ram, motherboard, disk, etc. Check these videos[^Assembling Computer] to see how different hardwares are assembled in a computer.
+These [^Low Level Stuff] for how computer hardware works.

 Peripheral hardware matters little: choose the one that looks the best.
 It is on the core hardware that most computers differ the most.